AllenInstitute/RNAseq_cluster/data/README.txt

-This data set is a subset of 300 cells from the data set described below.
-The data can be downloaded from Allen Institute Cell Types Database: http://celltypes.brain-map.org/download.
+This data set includes a subset of 300 cells from the data set described below.
+The data can be downloaded from the Allen Institute Cell Types Database: http://celltypes.brain-map.org/download.

 =================================
 Mouse dorsal LGN Cell Types study